Fast Moving Field

-Dana-Farber's Center for the Prevention of Progression (CPOP) is studying potential interventions to block the transformation of precursor conditions into myeloma.
+Dana-Farber's Center for Early Detection and Interception of Blood Cancers (formerly the Center for Prevention of Progression) is studying potential interventions to block the transformation of precursor conditions into myeloma.
 Individuals in the PROMISE study will be followed with serial liquid biopsies which the scientists will examine only for research purposes for signs of the precursor state morphing into multiple myeloma.
 The patients in the study will be monitored by their own oncologists who will diagnose any change in their status.

 Catherine Marinac, PhD, an investigator on the PROMISE study, says the trial is enrolling individuals who self-identify as being Black or African-American, who have a higher risk of multiple myeloma, as well as individuals who have a first-degree relative with a plasma cell disorder such as multiple myeloma or its precursor conditions.
 So far, she says, the study has screened more than 1,329 individuals and found 164 who tested positive for a precursor disorder to multiple myeloma.

 The other clinical trial, called Pathfinder, is sponsored by GRAIL Inc. It is testing an early detection liquid biopsy method which has shown that it can detect more than 50 types of cancer in a blood sample, across various stages.
 Results from prior studies suggest the test is particularly good at detecting high mortality cancers and cancers types not covered by current cancer screening approaches.